 A Deadlock can occur if two transactions are both waiting on write intents created by the other transaction.
 In this case, one of the transactions will be randomly aborted.

 Transaction conflicts can also occur between readers and writers.
 If a reader encounters an uncommitted write intent that has a lower timestamp than the consistent read timestamp for the read, then a consistent read cannot be completed.
 This can occur if a modification occurs between the time a read transaction starts and the time it attempts to read the key concerned.
-In this scenario, the timestamp for the read is "pushed" past the modification timestamp to allow for a consistent read to be returned.
-This will often require that the read be restarted at the higher timestamp.

-<< A Diagram might help here >>
+In this case, the read will need to wait until the write either commits or aborts.
+However, if the read has a high priority, CockroachDB may "push" the lower-priority write's timestamp to a higher value, allowing the read to complete.
+The "pushed" transaction may need to restart if the push invalidates any previous work in the transaction.

 Many transaction conflicts are managed automatically, and while these have performance implications, they don't impact functionality or code design.
 However, there are multiple scenarios in which an application may need to handle an aborted transaction.
 We'll look at these scenarios and discuss best practices for transaction retries in Chapter 6.

 Clock synchronization and clock skew